1. Getting Started

 (see billing information for more details on fees).

-Therapeutic Riding, Therapeutic Driving, and Hippotherapy Programs.
+Adaptive Riding, Adaptive Carriage Driving, and Therapy Services Programs.
 There is a description of each program

 below.
 At the time of your Participant